Luxury tent at Kichakani Camp, Serengeti National Park, Tanzania

 Serengeti National Park, Tanzania

 The Great Migration – as its name suggests – is a process, not a moment, one that continues in a year-round cycle.
-Kichakani Camp, which exists in two locations in different parts of the Serengeti National Park, allows guests to see two quite distinct moments in this cycle – the Mara River crossing being one of them, the no less extraordinary wildebeest calving season the other.
-All this from a tented camp cut on classic lines, redolent of the Golden Age of safari – though with a good many more up-to-date flourishes.
+A luxury mobile camp tracking the Great Migration, Kichakani Camp exists in two locations in different parts of the Serengeti National Park.
+This means guests can see two quite distinct moments in this cycle – the Mara River crossing, when million-strong herds of wildebeest and zebra reach the water and the snapping crocodiles laying there in wait, is one of them; the no less extraordinary wildebeest calving season in the south of the park is the other.
+Redolent of the Golden Age of safari – though with a good many more up-to-date flourishes – this luxury camp following the Serengeti’s Great Migration is a tented property cut on classic lines.
+Delicious picnic lunches out in the bush and surprisingly refreshing bucket showers back at camp after a day of exhilarating game drives enhance the feeling of intrepidness in the wild.
+Such adventures are timeless, fitting given that they revolve around a staggering natural phenomenon that’s been happening for hundreds of thousands of years.

 WHY YOU'LL LOVE Kichakani Camp, an A&K Sanctuary